Oh Darling! Look What You've Done!

 Oh Darling!
 Look What You've Done To Me!
-(Spanish:¡Ay, amor, cómo me has puesto!) is a 1951 Mexican romantic comedy film directed by Gilberto Martínez Solares and starring Germán Valdés, Rebeca Iturbide and Marcelo Chávez.
+(Spanish: ¡Ay, amor, cómo me has puesto!) is a 1951 Mexican romantic comedy film directed by Gilberto Martínez Solares and starring Germán Valdés, Rebeca Iturbide and Fannie Kauffman.
+It was shot at the Tepeyac Studios in Mexico City.
+The film's sets were designed by the art director José Rodríguez Granada.

+Synopsis

 A bakery delivery man falls in love with a middle-class woman after helping her following an accident, but her family object to him.